-Temperatures along this section range from 15-18°C at 250 m to more than 28°C near the surface.
-The isotherms become shallower in the cyclonic features, where colder water is upwelled in the centre due to surface divergence.
+Temperatures along this section range from 15-18oC at 250 m to more than 28oC near the surface.
+The isotherms become shallower in the cyclonic features, where colder water is upwelled in the center of the cyclonic eddy due to surface divergence.
 Conversely in the anticyclone, the isotherms are deeper due to downwelling resulting from surface convergence.
-This "doming" is clearly evident from the 22°C isotherm which has a minimum depth in the cyclonic features of ~100 m, while it lies at ~200 m in the anticyclonic feature.
-Similar patterns are also evident in the salinity, oxygen and fluorescence data (Fig 3.2.2).
+This "doming" is clearly evident from the 22oC isotherm which has a minimum depth in the cyclonic features of ~100 m, while it lies at ~200 m in the anticyclonic feature.
+Similar patterns are also evident in the salinity, oxygen and fluorescence data.